Who We Are

 Co-Founder & CEO

 Through leveraging his background in polymer chemistry, Ryan has led the team in the development and market applications of Cypris’ structural color coatings spanning commodity and high-performance markets.
 Pearson’s entrepreneurial drive is rooted in his commitment to green chemistry and desire to translate fundamental research into commercial technologies.
 In 2018, he presented a TEDx talk on Cypris’ paintable reflective coatings and was recognized on the Forbes' 30 under 30 list in 2020.
 Ryan is also a past fellow in the Activate Cyclotron Road program.
-Before co-founding Cypris, Ryan conducted research at the interface of organic synthesis, catalysis, and polymer chemistry while pursuing his bachelor’s degree from Pennsylvania State University and Ph.D. in Chemistry from Colorado State University.
+Before co-founding Cypris, Ryan conducted research at the interface of organic synthesis, catalysis, and polymer chemistry while pursuing his bachelor’s degree from Pennsylvania State University and Ph.D. in Materials Chemistry from Colorado State University.

 Co-Founder & CTO

 Matthew leads the technical development and productization of Cypris’ structural color platform.
 His broad expertise spanning materials science, synthetic polymer chemistry, and catalysis has enabled Cypris’ rapid ideation-to-product cycle.
-Over the last four years he has driven innovation around the synthesis, formulation, and deposition of Cypris’ materials.
+Over the last five years he has driven innovation around the synthesis, formulation, and deposition of Cypris’ materials.
 Matthew was a 2019 Activate Fellow, awarded the Forbes 30 under 30 in 2020, and has been recently recognized by the American Institute of Chemical Engineers as one of the Rising Stars in Industry.
 Matthew holds a PhD in Chemistry from Colorado State University, and a B.S. in Biochemistry & Molecular Biology from the University of California, Santa Cruz.

 Luke holds a B.S. in Materials Science and Engineering from the University of Utah and brings experience in organic materials.
 Prior to joining Cypris Materials, Luke worked as a material engineer for Northrop Grumman and SRI International where he focused on the development of aerospace and optical coatings.
 Since joining in 2020, Luke has led the formulation and application efforts including design of experiments-based analysis, application methods, quality control, and market-specific productization.